xapian/xapian-docsprint/howtos/boolean_filters.rst

 A full copy of the indexer with this updated code is available in :xapian-code-example:`^`.

+.. todo:: It might be worth having the shell command to re-run the indexer here.

 If we check the resulting index with delve, we will see that documents for which there was a value in the ``MATERIALS`` field now contain terms with the ``XM`` prefix (output snipped to show the relevant lines):